tchapi/brad/README.md

-# Deployment scripts for Github / Git
+# Deployment scripts from a remote Git server
 - - -

-Make easy atomic deployments from Github
+Make easy atomic deployments from Github / Bitbucket, or any remote Git server

 The package consists of two scripts : `init.sh` and `deploy.sh`, and a configuration file : `deploy.conf`.